Kappyh/Kappyh/README.md

 ### Hi there 👋
 Gabriela Mendes Front End Developer here 🙋‍♀️

+Working with development for more then 6 years.

 **More about me:**

-🔭 I’m currently working on *Memed* in São Paulo, Brazil.
+🔭 I’m currently working on *Memed* the best heathtech to work in Brazil.

 📖 Studying on IGTI, MBA Full Stack Course.